How to Choose the Best Chickens for Your Homestead

 • Bantams – mini-chickens in many different breeds

-• Silkies – ‘fuzzy’ chickens (also good mothers)
+• Silkies – ‘fuzzy’ chickens (also good broody hens and mothers)

 • Ayam Cemani – all-black chicken (highly prized and quite expensive)

-• Ameraucana – chickens with sideburns that lay green and blue eggs
+• Ameraucana – chickens with ‘sideburns’ that lay a variety of colorful eggs, such as green and blue

 • Polish – chickens with fancy feathers and ‘topknot’